jagregory/jagregory.github.com/_posts/2005-05-03-debugging-glory.md

 published: true
 meta: {}
 ---

+> Note from future James: There's nothing practically useful here for you now, this has been long-since
+> made irrelevant; however, it is an interesting insight into what things used to be like!
+Kids these
+> days etc...
+>
+> Having a debugger for JavaScript wasn't part of the browser itself yet, Firebug was the first good
+> example of this and but only came out the year of this post, and Chrome wasn't a thing for another
+> 4 years.
+Instead you had to connect Visual Studio to Internet Explorer, and debug JavaScript that way.
+>
+> Similarly, Visual Studio could debug Stored Procedures.
+I remember this being particularly painful
+> and involving copy-and-pasting DLLs into various directories in your system.
+I'm glad we don't
+> work with Stored Procedures much anymore.

 Debugging is a great thing...
 Often though I've dreamt of some greater, more useful debugger.
 It would have helped if I'd actually gone out and looked for such a thing.

 Anyway, I haven't found a better debugger.
 I've found how to use the current one better!
 I've enabled client-side script debugging, which is fantastic.
 No more using IE or Firefoxes vague error messages, I can now step through code just as you would VB/C#.Net.
 The big one for me though has to be the ability to debug Stored Procedures, yes SQL Server Stored Procedures.
 Breakpoints, step-through, the lot.